 In order to create an inclusive workplace, it’s important to understand why the need for one exists in the first place.
 One of the most toxic contributors to how people view the trans community is learned gender roles and biases.
 This starts as early as the expectations for little boys to like blue and race cars and other “masculine” things, while little girls are expected to enjoy pink, princesses, fairy tales, and other more “feminine” things.
 Due to these expectations, something like a little boy feeling confident in a princess costume is seen as taboo and preposterous.
 These gender norms restrict the most basic right for people to explore how they want to present themselves and what defines them.

 Now that the foundation has been laid with the protection policies, it’s just as important to enforce policies that support your transgender employees while they are with you.
-These can pertain to the topics of company dress code, allowed bathroom access, and the education of proper pronoun usage.
+These can pertain to the topics of company dress code, allowed bathroom access, and education on proper pronoun usage.

 As far as dress code is concerned, the policy is extremely simple.
 Your team members need to be able to dress and present themselves as they truly are – not who anyone else thinks they should be or perceives them to be.